-32 Distribution of listed linhays in England.
-Linhays are concentrated in Devon, extending into Cornwall and south-west Somerset.
-As with bank barns, this map only represents listed linhays; many examples of mid- to late 19th-century date are not listed but form part of a highly distinctive and locally characteristic group of buildings. © Crown copyright.
+30 Distribution of listed linhays in England

+This map appears to show linhays as a characteristic feature of the South West Region only.
+However, this distribution is probably misleading, partly through the fact that only listed buildings are shown and partly because of the inconsistent use of the term 'linhay'.
+Linhays are found in Herefordshire at least.
+There is need here to ensure the consistent use of terminology and to feed research through to the national level to allow the more accurate mapping of building types. © Crown copyright.
 All rights reserved.
 English Heritage 100019088.
 2005 storey ranges with haylofts.
 Pre-19th-century examples of the former include the neathouses of the claylands of Suffolk and examples of both types are found in the West Midlands.
 In cattle-rearing areas calf houses have also been found; typically they are smaller in scale and often sited close to the house.

-7.1.1.7 Looseboxes (Figure 31D)
+7.1.1.7 Looseboxes (Figure 29D)